KaoDlamini/Ironhack-Final-project-/README.md

 ---

 #### Mission
-The project seeks to assist mobile device manufacturers and service providers by answering the following questions:
+The project seeks to assist people on the best operating system for them by answering the following questions:

 1. **Can user behavior data predict their preferred operating system?**
 2. **What key factors differentiate iOS users from Android users?**